Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 Yaroslavl 57.626569 39.893822

-For determining longitude it is necessary with the help of a triangle to lower the perpendicular from point A to the degree frame of the longitude line and read from above or below the corresponding degrees, minutes, seconds.
+For determining longitude you need to use a triangle to lower a perpendicular from point A to the degree frame of the line of longitude and read the corresponding degrees, minutes, seconds from above or below.

 The rectangular coordinates of the point (X, Y) on the map are determined in the square of the kilometer grid as follows: